Courses for Master's students (graduate level)

 The PSC, in coordination with the University of Zurich, the University of Basel and ETH Zurich, offers a choice of specialized interdisciplinary Master's courses and more than 100 plant science courses at the three partnering universities.

-Students may acquire up to 30 ECTS (in accordance with the regulations of their home university Master) through participation in PSC Master's courses outside their home Master.
+Students may acquire up to 30 ECTS (in accordance with the Master's study regulations of their home university) through participation in PSC Master's courses outside their home university.
 The courses are counted as mandatory elective courses (Wahlpflichtkurse) towards the Master's degree.

-Note: The Zurich-Basel Plant Science Center does not offer a free-standing Master's program.
+Note: The Zurich-Basel Plant Science Center does not offer a free-standing Master's program of its own.
 To be eligible to register for the PSC Master's courses, students must first enrol in one of the 6 affiliated Master's programs at their home university (see list further down).

 Additional Master level courses in plant sciences, offered by the 3 PSC partnering universities